Boss key

-A boss key, or boss button, is a special keyboard shortcut used in PC games or other programs to hide the program quickly, possibly displaying a special screen that appears to be a normal productivity program (such as a spreadsheet application).
-One of the earliest implementations was by Friendlyware, a suite of entertainment and general interest programs written in BASIC and sold with the original IBM AT and XT computers from 1982 to 1985.
+A boss key, or boss button, is a keyboard shortcut used in some applications, usually games for IBM PC compatibles, to hide the program quickly, The boss often displays a screen that mimics a productivity program, such as a spreadsheet.
+One of the earliest implementations was by Friendlyware, a suite of entertainment and general interest programs written in BASIC and sold with the original IBM PC AT and IBM PC XT computers from 1982 to 1985.
 When activated (by pressing F10), an ASCII bar graph with generic "Productivity" and "Time" labels appeared.
-Pressing F10 again would return to the Friendlyware application.
+Pressing F10 again returned to the Friendlyware application.

-In PC games
+In computer games

 The nominal purpose of the boss key is to make it appear to superiors and coworkers that employees are doing their job when they are actually playing games or using the Internet for non work-related tasks.
-It was a fairly common feature in early computer games for personal computers, because at the time people often did not have home computers and playing at work was their only option.
-Most boss keys were used to show dummy DOS prompts.
-The use has faded somewhat, as modern multitasking operating systems have evolved.
+It was included in some video games for personal computers, because at the time people often did not have home computers and playing at work was their only option.
+Most boss keys were used to show dummy COMMAND.COM prompts.
+The use has faded, as modern multitasking operating systems have evolved.
 However, some programs still retain a boss key feature, such as instant messaging clients or their add-ons or comic book viewers like MComix.

-The boss key was first used in the Apple II game "Bezare", published by Southwestern Data Systems.
+The boss key was first used in the Apple II game Bezare, published by Southwestern Data Systems.
 The idea of it was proposed by Roger Wagner (founder of Southwestern Data Systems, and later Roger Wagner Publishing) on a hang-gliding trip in Mexico in March, 1981, in a conversation between Roger Wagner and Doug Carlston (of Broderbund Software).
 Steve Wozniak, Andy Hertzfeld and a number of other early personal computing pioneers were also part of that event.
 Wes Cherry, the author of the original Microsoft Solitaire, had included a boss key to display a fake spreadsheet or random C code, but was asked by his superiors to remove this on release.